Code-Institute-Submissions/user-centric-project-bg/README.md

 ## Testing

-Manual testing was carried out on all scenarios as per my [Test Script](/https://b5ca6965-e8e0-4e7f-a5ca-47bf5fd928c4.ws-eu01.gitpod.io/#/workspace/user-centric-project-bg/assets/design)
+Manual testing was carried out on all scenarios, see "design" folder for 'Test Script'

 Testing was carried out after each iteration or sprint and bug defects were fixed and retested.

 HTML files were validated using a [html validator](https://validator.w3.org/) and file indentation was checked using a [html formatter](https://www.freeformatter.com/html-formatter.html)
 CSS file was validated using a [css validator](https://jigsaw.w3.org/css-validator/)

-Testing was also carried out in different devices and browsers, see [Test Results]()
+Testing was also carried out in different devices and browsers, see "design" folder for 'Test Results'

 1. Header
     1. Logo	Click on logo